Virtual Accounting

 TCS on sale of goods under Section 206C(1H) has been removed starting FY 2025–26.

-In this article, we’ll break down everything you need to know — applicability conditions, turnover limits, the ₹50 lakh rule, TCS rates, calculation examples, exclusions, compliance requirements, and the latest 2025 amendments — all explained in a simple, practical way.
+In this article, we'll break down everything you need to know.
+That includes applicability conditions, turnover limits, the ₹50 lakh rule, TCS rates, calculation examples, exclusions, compliance requirements, and the latest 2025 amendments.
+All explained in a simple, practical way.

 What Is TCS on Sale of Goods Under Section 206C(1H)?

 TCS on the sale of goods means Tax Collected at Source according to Section 206C(1H) of the Income Tax Act.
-This article laid down through the Finance Act 2020 and came into force since 1 October 2020, this provision obliged selected sellers to take from the buyers a small percentage of the tax once their purchases exceeded a certain limit.
+Laid down through the Finance Act 2020 and effective since 1 October 2020, this provision obliged selected sellers to collect a small percentage of tax from buyers once their purchases exceeded a certain limit.
 The regulation remained in force until its repeal from the financial year 2025–26 onwards.

 Who Was Responsible for TCS?

 The responsibility lay entirely with the seller.
-Businesses with turnover above ₹10 crore were expected to collect TCS when they received payment from the buyer, deposit it with the government, and report it in their quarterly TCS return.
+Businesses with turnover above ₹10 crore were expected to collect TCS when they received payment from the buyer, deposit it with the government, and report it in their quarterly TCS return (Form 27EQ).
 Smaller businesses were not covered under this rule.

 What Transactions Were Covered?